opentable/design-tokens/OTKit/README.md

 You need to have an NPM account and be among the "Collaborators" list on the official NPM package page, for example  `https://www.npmjs.com/package/otkit-colors`, to publish.
 Contact one of the collaborators if you would like to be added.

-Note: if you are a developer of OpenTable organization, remember to remove the OpenTable credentials from your `~/.npmrc` file to make sure you are publishing to the public instead of a private registry.

 ## Contributing a new value